aframevr/aframe-boilerplate/README.md

 ## Publishing your scene

-If you don't already know, GitHub offers free and awesome publishing of static sites through __[https://pages.github.com/](GitHub Pages)__.
+If you don't already know, GitHub offers free and awesome publishing of static sites through __[GitHub Pages](https://pages.github.com/)__.

 To publish your scene to your personal GitHub Pages: